 These days, a lot of people seem to think social media is synonymous with marketing.

-But here’s the good news about the 4th P: The internet offers advertisers what they’ve always wanted: definitive, trackable ROI on every ad placement.
+But here’s the good news about the 4th P: Ecommerce offers advertisers what they’ve always wanted: definitive, trackable ROI on their investment.
 Tracking those click-throughs to conversion allows you to hone in on the message that’s most persuasive and eliminate the promotional efforts that don’t pull.

 So that’s a brief on the traditional 4P’s of marketing.
 Think you can afford to ignore any of them?